zkmopro/zkemail-swift-package/README.md

-# Mopro Swift Package
+# zkEmail Swift Package via MoproFFI

-This package is used to generate a Swift SDK that wraps Mopro bindings for use in iOS applications.
+This package is used to generate a Swift SDK that wraps zkEmail bindings for use in iOS applications.

 ## How to Import the Package